Skip to main content

 • Video Consultation Invite

-NHS App users who have a proxy link to a patient in the NHS App (i.e. parents linked to children under 14, or carers, etc.) will not receive NHS App messages relating to the linked patient, as messaging is not currently supported in the NHS App for proxy profiles.
+NHS App users with a proxy link to a patient (e.g., parents linked to children under 14, or carers) will not receive NHS App messages for the linked patient, as messaging is not currently supported for proxy profiles.

 The table below shows the message types and the pathway the message can be sent via 👇